retuci0/retux/README.md

 ## contributions

-if you for some odd reason feel like wasting your time in this, go ahead, i'm awlays open to prs.
+if you for some odd reason feel like wasting your time in this, go ahead, i'm always open to prs.

 ## sources i used